dieter-wilhelm/apdl-mode/README.md

 ![img](doc/unhidden_blocks.png)

-<a id="orged248d6"></a>
+<a id="org62c3429"></a>

 # Installation

-Copyright (C) 2006 - 2020  H. Dieter Wilhelm, GPL V3
+Copyright (C) 2006 - 2021  H. Dieter Wilhelm, GPL V3

-Please install [GNU-Emacs](https://www.gnu.org/software/emacs/) first, you should install at least Emacs version 25.1.
-(If you are new to this editor please check the tutorial in its \`Help' menu, please really do it ;-)
+Please install the [GNU-Emacs](https://www.gnu.org/software/emacs/) Editor first, For all functionality APDL-Mode needs version 25.1 (from 2016) or newer.
+(If you are new to this editor please check its tutorial in the \`Help' menu, or read at least the APDL-Mode introduction.)

 ## Melpa